dandjelkovic/CaloriesPerKilometer/README.md

 ## How to use

-1. Create yout persnal App and obtain your credentials from https://www.strava.com/settings/api
+1. Create your personal App and obtain your credentials from https://www.strava.com/settings/api
 2. Create a file called ´credentials.json´ with following contents:
 ```
 {